Sarah (Johnson book)

-Sarah: How a Hockey Mom Turned Alaska's Political Establishment Upside Down is a biography of Sarah Palin written by Kaylene Johnson.
-Written before Palin was nominated for the Vice President of the United States, it describes her upbringing and her quick rise to power as Governor of Alaska.
+Sarah: How a Hockey Mom Turned Alaska's Political Establishment Upside Down is a biography of Sarah Palin, written by Kaylene Johnson before Palin was nominated for the Vice President of the United States.
+It describes her upbringing and her quick rise to power as Governor of Alaska.

-The book was called the "definitive primer" on Palin as of the time of her vice presidential nomination.
+The book was called the "definitive primer" on Palin as of the time of her vice-presidential nomination.

 History

 The author, Kaylene Johnson, is a longtime Alaska resident who lives outside of Wasilla, where Palin had served as mayor.
 Epicenter Press, which published the book, is a small publisher of books about Alaska, based in Seattle, Washington, run by editor Kent Sturgis, who was raised in Alaska.

 Surgis approached Johnson for a "quick turnaround" biography of Palin, who was then Governor of Alaska.
 He gave her three months to write the book, which would be published and distributed within a further three months.
 She accepted because she had long admired Palin and wanted to learn more about the Governor.

 In September 2008, after Palin's nomination as vice president, it was reprinted by Tyndale House.